Create your account

 - Ask questions about those things you do not understand.
 Be as specific as possible in what you ask and try to suggest possible answers to your own questions, no matter how unsure you may be about them.
 Giving tentative answers to a question is a very important first step in academic work.

 - Respond and react to other students’ annotations.

-- Try to wrap up your annotation work by making a general comment about the document (using page notes in Hypothes.is), summing up what it represents in your eyes and how you interpret and view it.
+- Always wrap up your annotation work by making a general comment about the paper (using page notes in Hypothes.is), summing up what it represents in your eyes and summing up how you interpret and view it.